fbpx

 And finally, the Walton family, whose company Walmart will be probably be an even more profitable company thanks to the pandemic, has a combined net worth of around $200 billion.
 Youngest son Jim’s portion of the Walmart Foundation COVID-19 response gift of $35 million equates to just $11.90 — not a bad monthly gift, but this was a one-time effort.

 So here is the call to action folks: Celebrate your donors!
 They are just as important as Jeff Bezos and Jim Walton and maybe more committed to your cause.
 How do you do that?
-Just say thanks:
+Just say thank you:

 “I’m retired with a fixed income, but I feel I can part with five dollars hope it will help and God bless your work.”